William Kirtley's CV

 Dean’s list all semesters

-Magna cum laude thesis on the history of empiricism in pharmacology
+Magna cum laude thesis on the history of empiricism

 University of Paris X (Nanterre School of Law), Lecturer on Anglo-American Business Law